- Download the “Pathways to a Joyful Walk” study guide.

 The Lord Jesus also demonstrated in His life on earth how much He loved and valued women.
 He taught them truth about God, forgave them for their sins, accepted them in His circle of followers, and gave new life to them after His resurrection.

-His care for them was so counter-cultural to what they had previously known.
+His care for them was so countercultural to what they had previously known.
 Women recognized that and responded with love for Him and a desire to serve him.
 Jesus Christ entered into the midst of their lives, visibly representing God to them, loving them dearly, and changing their lives forever!
 He does the same for you and me today.
 See this in the “Live Out His Love” Bible Study and “Satisfied by His Love” Bible Study.

-As fully God and fully man, you can be confident that Jesus as human understands how you feel and is powerful enough as God to take care of your every need.
-When you go to Him in prayer, you can trust that He understands, that He knows how you are feeling and what your needs are at that moment.
-You can trust His compassion toward you to meet your needs.
+When you go to Him in prayer, you can trust that He understands, that He knows how you are feeling, and that He knows what your needs are at that moment.
+You can trust His compassion for you to meet your needs.
 Are you confident of that?

 Our Heartbreak to Hope Bible Study will teach you more about who Jesus is and why you can trust Him.